kiwicopple/sheet-metal/web/docs/about.md

 ## Features

 - Simple and unbloated
+- Good documentation
+- Does one thing and does it well
--
+- Opensource

 ## Benefits

 - Build a backend without any servers
-- Google Sheets is an interface for maniplulating your data
+- Use Google Sheets as an interface for editing your data
 - Get up and running in less than 1 minute